gerardggf/iot_project/README.md

 5. Click "Upload" (arrow icon)
 6. Open the "Serial Monitor" (also at 115200 baud) to see connection and command logs

-When a BLE device connects or disconnects, or you send a "0" or "1", you’ll see a message on the Serial monitor.
+When a BLE device connects or disconnects, or you send a "0" or "1", you will see a message on the Serial monitor.

 ---